apenella/go-ansible/README.md

   playbook.WithPlaybooks("site.yml", "site2.yml"),
   playbook.WithPlaybookOptions(ansiblePlaybookOptions),
 )
 ```

 Once the `AnsiblePlaybookCmd` is defined, provide the command to an [executor](#executor) to run the command.

 ### Create the _DefaultExecute_ executor

-We will use the [DefaultExecute](#defaultexecute-struct) struct, provided by the _go-ansible_ library, to execute the `ansible-playbook` command.
+We will use the [DefaultExecute](#defaultexecute-struct) struct, provided by the go-ansible library, to execute the `ansible-playbook` command.
 It requires a [Commander](#commander-interface) responsible for generating the command to be executed.
-In that example, you will use the [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) previously defined.
+In this example, you will use the [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) previously defined.

 ```go
 // PlaybookCmd is the Commander responsible for generating the command to execute